Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions

 The observed intensity profile $I_{\text{obs}}$ and the corresponding images for infalling accretion, computed using Eq.\eqref{intensity3}, are shown in Figs.\ref{fig:infalling_1} and \ref{fig:infalling_2}, respectively.

 As shown in Fig.\ref{fig:infalling_1}, and similar to the static case, the observed intensity $I_{\text{obs}}$ for infalling accretion peaks near the critical impact parameter $b_p$ for all Hernquist DM parameter.
 The intensity increases for $b<b_p$, rising sharply just before reaching the peak at $b\sim b_p$.
-For $b<b_p$, the intensity gradually decreases with increasing $b$, consistent with the behavior in the static model.
+For $b>b_p$, the intensity gradually decreases with increasing $b$, consistent with the behavior in the static model.
 The observed intensity at $\rho_cM^2=0.4$ and $r_s/M=0.2$ is substantially brighter than at $\rho_cM^2=0.8$ and $r_s/M=0.4$, as shown in Figs.\ref{fig:static_1} and \ref{fig:infalling_1}.
 A direct comparison between the images in Fig.\ref{fig:static_2} and Fig.\ref{fig:infalling_2} reveals that the central region is significantly darker for infalling accretion.
 When the parameters are changed from $\rho_cM^2=0.4$ and $r_s/M=0.2$ to $\rho_cM^2=0.8$ and $r_s/M=0.4$, the peak intensity decreases by $18.36\%$ for static accretion and by $50.50\%$ for infalling accretion.
-As a direct result of the Doppler effect, the apparent intensity of radiation emitted by materials falling radially inward is reduced due to redshifting.
-Furthermore, in both the static and infalling models, the radius of the photon ring increases with increasing Hernquist DM parameters, consistent with the findings in Tab.\ref{tab:rh+rp+bp}.
+This suppression is a kinematic radiative effect caused by Doppler de-boosting, where the apparent intensity of radiation emitted by materials falling radially inward is reduced due to redshifting.
+Contrary to these radiative fluctuations, which are model-dependent, the geometric signature is robust.
+In both the static and infalling models, the radius of the photon ring increases with increasing Hernquist DM parameters, consistent with the findings in Tab.\ref{tab:rh+rp+bp}.